LiangN/hello-world/README.md

-hello-world
+# hello-world

-this is my first time to try GitHub, Still don't know how to coding.
+# this is my first time to try GitHub, Still don't know how to coding.

-yet.